mtti/funcs/README.md

 function lastOf<T>(arr: readonly T[]): T
 ```

-Returns the item element of an array or throws an error if the input is not an array, or is an empty array.
+Returns the last item of an array or throws an error if the input is not an array, or is an empty array.

 ### removeFalsies